 Create a Personality

+One often-overlooked aspect of emotional branding is the experience a user has when interacting with the brand.
 An experience of a brand can occur at purchase, contemplation of purchase, and during consumption.
-These experiences shape the narrative of your brand.
-If the purchasing experience is difficult, your product and whole identity as a brand could be interpreted less positively.
+These experiences shape a brand’s narrative—if the purchasing experience is difficult, your product and brand identity could be interpreted less positively.